Compton's Cafeteria riot: Community Organizations

-Serving as an overseer to the NTCU was Sergeant Elliott Blackstone, designated in 1962 as the first San Francisco Police Department liaison to what was then called the "homophile community".
 According to Susan Stryker, Compton's Cafeteria riot was "the first known incident of collective militant queer resistance to police harassment in U.S. history."
 Transgender people finally stood up to the abuse and discrimination by police officers.
 The riot "did not solve the problems that transgender people in the Tenderloin faced daily", but prompted the city to begin addressing them as citizens rather than as a problem to be removed.
 Police brutality towards them decreased over time, and they had less fear of being heckled by the police department for dressing how they chose during the daytime.

 On June 24, 2016, at the conclusion of the San Francisco Trans March, a new street sign was unveiled, renaming the 100 block of Taylor Street to Gene Compton's Cafeteria Way.
 In August 2016, a number of events were held to celebrate the 50th anniversary of the riot, including a gathering in Boeddeker Park in the Tenderloin.
 Felicia "Flames" Elizondo, who participated in the riot and would later undergo gender reassignment surgery, was a speaker at the 50th anniversary celebrations.

 In 2017, the City of San Francisco recognized the Compton's Transgender Cultural District, the world's first legally recognized transgender district.
+In March 2020, its name changed to The Transgender District.

+Formed out of a working group discussing "Transecological Imaginations" with Susan Stryker, the TurkxTaylor initiative emerged in 2023.
+Concerned with GEO Group's ownership of the building and its operation as a private prison, the initiative began hosting a variety of community events in an effort to build a coalition and campaign to "liberate" the building.

+On January 27, 2025, the building located at the site of the Compton's Cafeteria Riot was added to the National Register of Historic Places.